 Owen Conservation Park is a gem nestled in on the west side of Madison, WI.
 It features a gently hilly terrain with woods surrounding a prairie.
 The 96-acre park has a total of 3 miles of interconnecting trails throughout the property that provides hiking options for all levels.
 This park is a former farm and retreat for a Madison university professor.
 Today the landscape is mostly prairie and oak.

 There are places for kids to explore on rocks, ample benches along the trails, and even cross-country skiing in the winter!
 Don’t be fooled due to its city location – there are plenty of chances to see wildlife within the park.
 The park also has a monthly free guided nature walk.
+Get more details on the trail in the Family Trail Guide.

 - The three ponds are a bit of a walk from the parking and restrooms, but offer great wildlife views.